aws/aws-cdk-rfcs/text/0001-cdk-update.md

   to support asset construction directly.
 - Direct support for monitoring container repositories for changes (possibly via polling) instead of only supporting local rebuild.

-## Appendix

-Feel free to add any number of appendices as you see fit.
-Appendices are expected to allow readers to dive deeper to certain sections if they like.
-For example, you can include an appendix which describes the detailed design of an algorithm and reference it from the FAQ.